 Citizens of non-EU countries (other than those listed above)

 You must apply for a student visa (Visum zu Studienzwecken) at the German embassy or at a German consulate in your country of residence prior to your departure.
 It can take up to six months to process, so start the process as early as possible.
 More information about entry visa for educational purposes can be found on the Make it in Germany website and the Federal Foreign Office website.

 Residence permit (after arrival)

 The student visa is normally valid for a maximum of 3 months.
 If you intend to stay longer than indicated in your passport, you must apply for a residence permit (Aufenthaltserlaubnis) at the foreign registration authority of your town of residence upon arrival in Germany.
 In Stuttgart this is the Ausländerbehörde or Bürgerbüro [de].

 Registration at the residents’ registration office

 In addition to registering for the residence permit, all students (regardless of citizenship) are required by German law to register at the Einwohnermeldeamt/Bürgerbüro (residents’ registration office) of the town where they live within 14 days upon arrival.
-Check with the Office of International Affairs where to go and for the documentation requirements.
+Check with the International Office where to go and for the documentation requirements.